THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-In fact, you shouldn’t consider buying a house until you know you are completely ready for it and have gone through the baby steps first.
+In fact, you shouldn’t consider taking on mortgage debt until you know you are completely ready for it and have gone through the baby steps first.

 This means not having any debt and having 10%-20% saved for a down payment.

-The debt snowball works because it gets you to focus on one debt at a time.
+Using the debt snowball method works because it gets you to focus on one debt at a time.

 You don’t have to do complicated math formulas.
 You just focus on the smallest debt and pay it off.